AndrewGann0n/AndrewGann0n/README.md

 Hello world! 👋

-I am focused on learning Solidity at the moment.
-I am broadening my knowledge of blockchain and focusing on the technical details of smart contracts.
+I am focused on python-related projects at the moment

 My main tech interests are Cybersecurity, Cryptocurrencies, and Algorithms.